sebleedelisle/ofxLaser/README.md

 An openFrameworks addon for controlling one or more ILDA lasers, it's particularly good at rendering graphics.
 It currently works with Etherdream, Helios, Laserdock/LaserCube, but more DACs to be added in the future.

+Comprehensive multi-laser support, limited only by your CPU.

 [![Seb Lee showreel](https://github.com/sebleedelisle/ofxLaser/blob/main/video_thumbnail.png?raw=true)](https://www.youtube.com/watch?v=l2lMqerYE78 "ofxLaser showreel")

-All of the projects in the showreel were made with ofxLaser and openFrameworks.
+Every project in the [showreel](https://www.youtube.com/watch?v=l2lMqerYE78 "ofxLaser showreel") were made with ofxLaser and openFrameworks.

 Safety Notice
 =============